Project Pooch: Oregon program helps incarcerated youth and adoptable dogs alike

 PATE: Clifford is still adjusting, but he's better now.
 He's even made friends with another puppy.
 Andrew says this is the best job he's ever had.
 And for Chris, dogs like Klondike have given him a lot to be proud of.

-CHRIS: It's amazing, knowing that - take a part in a really big change for him or for any animal.
-Makes you feel nice 'cause you know you had a part in that.
+CHRIS: It's amazing knowing that you take a part in a really big change for him or for any animal - makes you feel nice 'cause you know you had a part in that.

-PATE: For NPR News, I'm Natalie Pate in Woodburn, Ore.
+PATE: For NPR News, I'm Natalie Pate in Woodburn, Oregon.
 Transcript provided by NPR, Copyright NPR.

 NPR transcripts are created on a rush deadline by an NPR contractor.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.